 A: More than 20% of lung cancers in the U.S. have been diagnosed in people we categorize as “never smokers” or people that have smoked less than 100 cigarettes in their lifetime.
 Many of these cases are the result of second-hand or third-hand smoking along with other genetic and environmental factors.
 As we continue to understand lung cancer in never smokers, it remains an area of evolving research for recommendations with regards to screening guidelines and identifying high-risk individuals.

 Information on Catholic Health’s Lung Cancer Screening program may be obtained by visiting chsli.org/lung-cancer-screening-program or calling (844) CHS-LUNG.
-For information on the oncology services offered by Catholic Health, visit chsli.org/oncology or call (844) 86-CANCER.
+For information on the oncology services offered by Catholic Health, visit chsli.org/cancer or call (844) 86-CANCER.